Decide to Own Your Financial Future

 Allison, age 50 and Chris, age 55, were married for 22 years.
 It was Allison’s only marriage and Chris’ second marriage.
 They had no children of their own, but Chris did have 2 adult children from his first marriage.
 Allison worked full-time early in their marriage, but had done volunteer work in more recent years.
 Chris was the family’s Chief Financial Officer (CFO) and handled all financial paperwork and decisions.
 He paid the bills, handled insurance and employee benefits elections, and invested their retirement accounts.
 Allison trusted Chris and was happy for him to take charge of the family finances because they were not particularly interesting to her.

 Sadly, Chris was diagnosed and died from cancer.
 Near the end of his life, Chris was so sick he was no longer paying bills and Allison was so consumed with his medical care that she did not recognize bills needed to be paid.
 After Chris’ death, Allison was grieving deeply, but still had to respond to phone calls from American Express about outstanding balances and late fees that had not been paid.
 At the recommendation of a friend, Allison contacted Bridgeworth to get objective advice about how to answer the many financial questions she had.
-Numerous family members, friends, and even people at the hair salon were telling her what to do, but that advice often conflicted and Allison was not sure these individuals had her best interests in mind.
+Numerous family members, friends, and even people at the hair salon were telling her what to do, but that advice often conflicted and Allison was not sure these individuals had the knowledge to provide her with the best advice.
 It was important to Allison to find a partner she could trust to help her through this transition.

 At our first meeting, Allison brought copies of all the financial statements, including bank and investment account statements and bills, and we helped organize the papers and create a net worth statement outlining what she owned and what she owed.
 We then talked about the accounts she could access now and the accounts she could use later for retirement.
 Because paying bills was a high priority, we worked with her to make sure there was enough cash in the checking account to cover expenses over the next few months.
 We also helped her complete paperwork to file for the life insurance benefits that Chris owned personally and the coverage provided by his employer.
 At the end of our meeting, Allison left with a better understanding of her financial situation and peace of mind that she could pay the bills and did not need to start looking for work immediately.